edysfy/Group_website/process/evalSect.md

 3. Be accountable for the potential spread of responsibility
 *we will take on responsibility for any third parties that*

-4. We will build and test for safety
+4. Build and test for safety
 *We will apply practises to avoid unintended results that may manifest themselves as our product undergoes innovation*

-5. We will ensure the privacy of user's data where promised
+5. Ensure the privacy of user's data where promised